A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 The Story:

-New Hampshire might not be known for its rye whiskey.
-Chocorua is about to change that.
+New Hampshire might not be known for its rye whiskey, but Chocorua is about to change that.
 Made by Tamworth Distilling, this complex and smooth whiskey is made using only one crop of organic rye farmed in Maine.
 It’s distilled in the Tennessee sour mash style to give it a unique flavor profile you won’t soon forget.

 Tasting Notes:

 The first time you nose this whiskey, you’ll be surprised at the natural, outdoor scents of grass and hay that are followed by dried cherries and a slight hint of cinnamon.
-The first sip yields hints of spicy rye, sweet caramel, spiced apples, and fresh mint.
+The first sip delivers spicy rye, sweet caramel, spiced apples, and fresh mint.

 The finish is medium, warm, and ends with a final kick of peppery spice.

 New Jersey (Jersey Spirits Crossroads Bourbon)